YB221/engage-project/Design.md

   - An in meet chat to share text and links
   - Automatically detects links in texts adn makes them hyperlinks for easy access
   - notification blinker and sound whenever a new chat is received
 - Send Invite by Email
   - Just enter email address of your partner on top bar and send
-  - the reciver gets the direct link to the meet
+  - The reciver gets the direct link to the meet
 ### Dependencies and Services
   - Authentication
     - OAuth2.0